Cambridge Student Alana Cutland Jumps From Plane After Allegedly Having Panic Attacks While In Madagascar

-Alana Cutland, a Cambridge University student reportedly overpowered passengers on a lightweight plane and jumped to her death on a flight home from Madagascar.
+Alana Cutland, a Cambridge University student, reportedly overpowered passengers on a lightweight plane and jumped to her death on a flight home from Madagascar.

 According to The Sun, Cutland was on an academic trip to the island to study a rare species of crab.
 While in Madagascar, the student was said to be dealing with panic attacks while on the unsuccessful self-funded research trip.

 The Cambridge student fought with the other passenger on board, Ruth Johnson, and the pilot as she opened the door, trying to jump.
-The plane was said to be “rocking through the air” as the pilot and Johnson fought with Cutland who was attempting to jump.
+The plane was said to be “rocking through the air” as the pilot and Johnson fought with Cutland, who was attempting to jump.

-Police reported that Cutland, 19, managed to free herself from the “exhausted” grip of her attempted rescuers and jumped onto the Analalava region.
+Police reported that Cutland, 19, managed to free herself from the “exhausted” grip of her attempted rescuers and jumped into the Analalava region.
 A search has been launched for her body, but due to the terrain of the remote location, they fear they will never find her.

 Local police chief Sinola Nomenjahary took statements from Johnson and the pilot who helped to create a recreation of what happened on the plane.